-- Paid leave cannot be counted as an "absence" that may result in firing or another kind of adverse action. - An employee can't be required to find a "replacement worker" or job coverage when taking paid leave. - An employer cannot fire, threaten, or otherwise retaliate against, or interfere with use of leave by, an employee who: (1) requests or takes HFWA leave; (2) informs or assists another person in exercising HFWA rights; (3) files a HFWA complaint; or (4) cooperates/assists in investigation of a HFWA violation. - If an employee's reasonable, good-faith HFWA complaint, request, or other activity is incorrect, an employer need not agree or grant it, but cannot act against the employee for it.
-Employees can face consequences for misusing leave.
+- Paid leave cannot be counted as an "absence" that may result in firing or another kind of adverse action. - An employee can't be required to find a "replacement worker" or job coverage when taking paid leave. - HFWA complaint; or (4) cooperates/assists in investigation of a HFWA violation.

-PROTECTED HEALTH/SAFETY EXPRESSION & WHISTLEBLOWING ("PHEW"): Worker Rights to Express Workplace Health/Safety Concerns & Use Protective Equipment
+PROTECTED HEALTH/SAFETY EXPRESSION & WHISTLEBLOWING ("PHEW"): Worker Rights to Express Workplace Health/Safety Concerns & Use Protective Equipment independent contractors) and "workers" (employees or independent contractors working for a "principal").

-Coverage: All Employers and Employees, Plus Certain Independent Contractors
+Coverage: All Employees and Employees, Plus Certain Independent Contractors